imagej/imagej.github.io/_pages/help/faq.md

 ImageJ will report itself as "up to date" as long as all files installed in your ImageJ match the latest versions from the remote update sites.
 However, there are cases where your ImageJ may report itself as "up to date" but still be missing critical files, or have mismatching versions (e.g., the dreaded [`NoSuchMethodError`](/help/troubleshooting#nosuchmethoderror-or-noclassdeffounderror)).

-To be certain, run {% include bc path='Help | Update...'%}, and click the "Advanced mode" button.
+To be certain, run {% include bc path='Help | Update...' %}, and click the "Advanced mode" button.
 Then verify the following View Options:

 -   **View uninstalled files only:** Shows files that are available from remote ImageJ update sites, but *not* installed in your ImageJ.
-Consider changing the "Status/Action" to "/downloads" for these items, especially any .jar files that are flagged with "Not installed" status.
+Consider changing the "Status/Action" to "/downloads" for these items, especially any `.jar` files that are flagged with "Not installed" status.
 -   **View locally modified files only:** Shows files that have been edited locally (i.e., do not match any version from the remote update sites).
-Consider changing the "Status/Action" to "Update" for these items, especially any .jar files that you did not intentionally modify.
+Consider changing the "Status/Action" to "Update" for these items, especially any `.jar` files that you did not intentionally modify.
 -   **View local-only files:** Shows files that are not known at all to the remote update sites.
 These files were likely added manually (e.g., if you installed additional plugins manually; see "How do I install additional plugins" below).
-Consider deleting these files if you do not need them, especially any .jar files of unknown origin or conflicting file names.
+Consider deleting these files if you do not need them, especially any `.jar` files of unknown origin or conflicting file names.

 If you flag any changes to be made, press the "Apply changes" to update your ImageJ.
-And after restarting ImageJ, you might want to run {% include bc path='Help | Update...'%} again to make sure everything looks the way you expect!
+And after restarting ImageJ, you might want to run {% include bc path='Help | Update...' %} again to make sure everything looks the way you expect!

 ## How do I install additional plugins?

-If the plugin is published on an [ImageJ update site](/update-sites), you can run {% include bc path='Help | Update'%} then click the *Manage update sites* button to enable it.
+If the plugin is published on an [ImageJ update site](/update-sites), you can run {% include bc path='Help | Update' %} then click {% include button label="Manage update sites" %} to enable it.
 Not only does this install the plugins for you automatically, but you will also be notified of any updates whenever they are released.

-Otherwise, you can drag 'n drop the .jar files onto the ImageJ window, or use {% include bc path='Plugins | Install Plugin...'%} with .jar, .class and .java files, or copy the plugins to *ImageJ.app/plugins/* and restart ImageJ.
+Otherwise, you can drag 'n drop the `.jar` files onto the ImageJ window, or use {% include bc path='Plugins | Install Plugin...' %} with .jar, .class and .java files, or copy the plugins to `ImageJ.app/plugins/` and restart ImageJ.
 See the [walk-through with screenshots](Installing_3rd_party_plugins).

 ## How do I downgrade ImageJ?